Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 # prints '7'
 ```

+Pass our parameters into the function, and out pops 7.
 Feel free to check that $7^7 \pmod{58} = 1$.

-At this point you should be convinced that, assuming we can actually implement this $\times B^A \pmod{R}$ operation, we can recover its period by sampling from a frequency spectrum and using our handy-dandy python function.
+At this point you should be convinced that, assuming we can actually implement this $\times B^A \pmod{R}$ operation from the diagrams, we can recover its period by sampling from a frequency spectrum and using our handy-dandy python function.
-Explaining how to implement that operation is way more detail than I want to go into (but, if you're really interested, [I wrote a whole paper about it](/post/1712)).
+(Explaining exactly how to efficiently implement a modular exponentiation operation on a quantum computer is way more detail than I want to go.
+If you're really interested, [I wrote a whole paper about it](/post/1712).)

 The only real missing piece now is... why the heck are we computing this period?!
 What do we even do with it??